Ball in the Vienna City Hall, elegant young ladies

 Music at the milongas in Buenos Aires

-In terms of cultural history, the milongas in Buenos Aires were places where people danced to different styles of music.
+The milongas in Buenos Aires were culturally historical places where people danced to different styles of music.
 Although the tango rhythm undoubtedly dominated, you could always dance to other rhythms.
-In the past these included, for example, jazz, Caribbean dances, rock 'n' roll and Argentinian folklore.
-According to Eduardo Arquimbau, one of the most important tango dancers and teachers of the last century, the proportion of other musical styles reached up to 50 percent at the milongas of the 50s.
+In the past, these included, for example, jazz, Caribbean dances, rock 'n' roll and Argentine folklore.
+Loud Eduardo Arquimbau, one of the most important tango dancers and teachers of the last century, at the milongas of the 50s the proportion of other styles of music reached up to 50 percent.

-In the suburbs of Buenos Aires and inland there are still milongas with a large percentage of other styles of music.
-Internationally, on the other hand, the example of some downtown milongas in Buenos Aires has established itself, to which only to Argentine tango, Vals criollo and milonga is danced.
+Today, in the Buenos Aires suburbs and inland, there are still milongas with a large percentage of other styles of music.
+Internationally, on the other hand, the model of some downtown milongas in Buenos Aires has prevailed, on which go ahead Argentine tango, Vals criollo and milonga is danced.

 The invitation - by dance card or cabeceo?